PostHog/posthog.com/contents/handbook/engineering/ee-setup.md

 ### Running ClickHouse, Kafka and Zookeeper on a Cloud Server

-This is useful if you have a Apple Silicon Mac.
+This is useful if you have an Apple Silicon Mac.

 The following commands set up ClickHouse, Kafka and Zookeeper to run on a cloud server, and forward their ports to `localhost`.
 For your app it will look like all these services are running locally.